yanicells/UniSort/project-notes.md

 - About universities
     - Have like a comment ish UI for student testimonials, from reddit, fb, etc.
     - Maybe in the future make into actual CRUD app for students to leave reviews or like a freedom wall
-- General Freedom Wall
-    - Make it have clickable buttons to toggle which universities you can view, and add dropdown for date, likes, comments, etc.

-Possible Features
-- add admin for the CRUD app

-Tech stack
-- Next.js
-- Typescript
-- BetterAuth if add admin
-- Neon + Drizzle

-Quiz
-- Have a question, each one having a score for each university

 Tasks
 - Improve quiz